Inside4ndroid/Cinema-HQ/README.md

 Cinema HQ has been built with the user in mind and has a super easy-to-use elegant UI so you can find what you want when you want.

-The application is a one-click play, but with the integration of Real Debrid, it will give you super good streamlined quality.
+The application is a one-click play, but with the integration of Real Debrid & Premiumize, it will give you super good streamlined quality.

 [![Cinema HQ UI](https://www.cinemahq.app/public/SectionImages/screen_2-1200w.png)](https://www.cinemahq.app/#)